Halochkin/CustomWebComponents/Articles/CSS/Problem: style creep of parent slot.md

 ### Reality
 1: Will have a double border bottom (One for the slot element that reserves space, and the second directly for the span element that is slotted.)<br>
 2:,3: Will have both lightblue border bottom and lightgreen top border despite the fact that should have only top border.<br>
-#### This effect will apply even to other classes that use this class in shadowDOM
 ### What is the reason?
 The reason is that the `display: block` increases the style scope from shadowDOM to lightDOM.